Skip to main content

 • U.S. citizen or permanent resident.

 • Currently enrolled in Cybersecurity B.S. program (Option 1 and 3) or applied for admissions to the IT & Cybersecurity, M.S. program (Option 2).
-If you missed the deadline for Fall 2025 admissions to the IT & Cybersecurity M.S. program, you may apply by the SFS deadline and still be considered for the Fall 2025 admissions.

 Benefits